News Update :

 Facebook tests online-payments engine

 Facebook is testing a payments engine that could prove a threat to PayPal.
 The tool would allow users who have previously paid for something on Facebook using a credit card to make payments on third-party sites without re-entering their card information.
-Still, some analysts are skeptical about consumers' willingness to share their credit card and purchase details with Facebook.
+Still, some analysts are skeptical about co

 comments | | Read More...